Kirk-Wang/Cloud-Native/README.md

 * It's OK if multiple ingress controllers configure the same resource (it just means that the service will be accessible through multiple paths)

+### Ingress resources: the good
+* The traffic flows directly from the ingress load balancer to the backends
+  * it doesn't need to go through the `ClusterIP`
+  * in fact, we don't even need a `ClusterIP`(we can use a headless service)

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------